 Vitamin E Oil

-Feeding your pup a tablespoon of yogurt twice a day can help boost the immune system.
+Who knew that you can use yogurt as an effective anti-itch remedy for dogs?
+Feeding your pup a tablespoon of yogurt twice a day can help stop the itchiness and boost the immune system.
 It can rid the body of excessive yeast to prevent yeast infections and help the digestive system.
 Make sure the yogurt you’re feeding your dog is plain and/or probiotic.
 You don’t want them getting sick from any extra sugars and additives.

 Best CBD Products for Your Dog’s Itchy Skin